Chocolate Spice Indulgence Balls

 • 1/4 cup Shredded coconut, packaged or freshToasted Coconut Coating: • 1/4 cup Shredded coconut, packaged or freshCoconut Dust Coating: • 1/4 cup Shredded coconut, packaged or freshGround Nut Coating: • 1/4 cup Nuts of your choiceRoasted Nut Coating: • 1/4 cup Nuts of your choiceCacao Dust Coating: • 1/8 to 1/4 cup Raw cacao powder • 1/8 to 1/4 cup Shredded coconut, packaged or fresh (optional)

 - If dates are hard, cover with water and heat on the stove until almost boiling.
 Remove from heat, and let stand until soft.
 Remove from water and let cool to room temperature.

-- Place the cookie ingredients into a food processor and blend until a paste forms.
-Remove from the processor and chill in the fridge for about 30 minutes.
-Note that this is very sticky, and a regular blender will not work.
+- Place the cookie ingredients into a bowl and mix until a paste forms.
+Chill in the fridge for about 30 minutes.
+You can blend this in a food processor, but note that this is very sticky, and a regular blender will not work.

 - While chilling, prepare one or more coatings of your choice.
 See below.

 - Once the date mixture is chilled, roll the mixture into 1/2" balls and roll in your coating of choice.

 Indulge and enjoy!

 - You can use packaged shredded coconut.
 Or, if you have access to fresh ripe coconut, then grate fresh coconut meat to roll the chocolate balls in.

 Coconut Dust Coating:

 - Toasted coconut it one of my ultimate favorite flavors!